 Adding relationships between objects and users

-To enable custom objects in your account, you need to add a dynamic content package to your account first.
-Here’s how:
+The first step to creating custom or prebuilt objects is to add a dynamic content package to your account.

-Ontraport gives you prebuilt objects for the most common use cases:
+Ontraport gives you prebuilt objects for the most common use cases.
+Check out the App marketplace to learn more about the prebuilt object you can add to your account.

 Understanding custom object relationships